11 Different Types of Shower Heads

 7. Filtered Shower Heads

 A common frustration that many people experience is hard water deposits consistently ruining the looks of shower tiles and doors.
 Once the water dries, the white spots left behind are difficult to clean and not at all visually appealing.
 A water softener system would fix the problem, but these are very expensive and include other drawbacks.
-For a cheaper, easier solution, consider a filtered shower head.
+For a cheaper, easier solution, consider a filtered type of shower head.
 These contain cartridge filters that need regular replacement.
 While this is a bit of a hassle, the benefits are great.
 You’ll see a reduction or possibly the elimination of scale buildup around your shower.
 What’s more, the filtered water is much better for your hair and skin and will leave you feeling healthy and nourished instead of dried out and flakey.

 8. Dual Shower Heads

 If you’re having a hard time deciding between shower heads, then a dual shower head may be the best solution.
 Instead of choosing just one, you can have the benefits of two different types of shower heads.
-You’ll get a rain style shower head up top, but a handheld will also be attached.
+You’ll get a rain style type of shower head up top, but a handheld will also be attached.
 This gives you great versatility in how you shower off.
 You’ll also usually get multiple spray patterns to choose from as well, providing even more flexibility.
 On the downside, they do take up much more space than other types of shower heads, so they’re not the best choice for cramped shower stalls.

 9. RV Shower Heads